Lab Director

 Lillian Van SleenMajoring in psychology and criminology, my main focus is on evaluations and evidence-based interventions.
 I will be pursuing a Ph.D. to become a forensic psychologist.
 I firmly believe the course of one's life is greatly influenced at a young age, thus the great importance of early interventions -- to give children the tools they need to thrive. |

 Annie McIlroyHi!
-I am currently a junior majoring in behavioral neuroscience with minors in child development, chemistry, and international affairs.
+I am currently a senior majoring in behavioral neuroscience with minors in child development, chemistry, and international affairs.
 After graduating, I plan to attend either medical school or optometry school.

 |